What is productivity?

-The two most important measures of labour productivity are the effectiveness with which labour is used in the construction process and the relative efficiency of labour doing what it is required to do at a given time and place.
+The two most important measures of labour productivity are the effectiveness with which labour is used and the relative efficiency of labour doing what is required of them.

 To calculate labour productivity in your construction business, you could ask yourself the following questions: